Ada64bit/WindowsGSM.ForgeMC/README.md

 Connecting to an IPv6only Server:
 - My friends connected with [IPv6]:25565 , the ipv6 address has to be written in brackets.

-### Not having an full IPv4 adress ( named CCNAT or DSL Light )
-Allthough Minecraft can accept ipv6 only connections, all your clients also need an ipv6 adapter. to run MC the "normal" way (for IPv6 only, see above):
-- You need to either buy one (most VPN services provide that option.
-A pal uses ovpn.net for his server, I know of nordvpn also providing that.
-Should both cost around 7€ cheaper half of it, if your already having an VPN)
-- Or you pay a bit more for your internet and take a contract with full ipv4. (depending on your country)
-- There are also tunneling methods, which require acces to a server with a full ipv4.
-Some small VPS can be obtained, not powerfull enough for the servers themself, but only for forwarding.
-I think there are some for under 5€), the connection is then done via wireguard. but its a bit configuration heavy to setup)

-Or you connect your friends via VPN to your net and play via local lan then.
-Many windowsgsm plugin creators recommend zerotier (should be a free VPN designated for gaming) , see chapter below (or tailscale, but no howto there)

 ## How can you play with your friends without port forwarding?
 - Use [zerotier](https://www.zerotier.com/) folow the basic guide and create network